 Residential light pole installation requirements differ from commercial light pole installation.
 The type of installation depends on your location, as some cities have requirements for which ones you use.
 Please note:

-• Commercial light pole installation is a long process due to traffic and crowded populations
+- Commercial light pole installation is a long process due to traffic and crowded areas

-• Residential light poles have a shorter warranty and can be installed in soil or cement.
-Whereas light poles in commercial settings will typically be installed using cement to withstand tougher conditions.
+- Residential light poles have a shorter warranty and can be installed in soil or cement.
+Light poles in commercial settings will typically be installed using cement to withstand tougher conditions.

 How much does installing a light pole cost?